How to Write the Wake Forest University Essays 2025-2026

 Instead, you could consider talking about how the rebellion against the government in the novel made you look into injustices in your own country, and after seeing what Katniss was able to accomplish, you found the courage in yourself to reach out to local officials, or start a club in your school to demand change.

 You might not approach this prompt with a book, but instead a topic or concept you’ve learned in school or independently that has stuck with you and influenced your worldview.
-Maybe you are fascinated by architecture so you approach global problems and societal issues the way you would a building by assessing the stability of the foundations, how well the materials mesh together, and so on.
+Maybe you are fascinated by architecture, so you approach global problems and societal issues the way you would a building by assessing the stability of the foundations, how well the materials mesh together, and so on.

-Or, perhaps studying social psychology on your own has helped you understand the psychological factors that make social media addictive so you can detach yourself from the digital world more easily.
+Or, perhaps studying social psychology on your own has helped you understand the psychological factors that make social media addictive, so you can detach yourself from the digital world more easily.

 Dr. Maya Angelou, renowned author, poet, civil-rights activist, and former Wake Forest University Reynolds Professor of American Studies, inspired others to celebrate their identities and to honor each person’s dignity.
 Choose one of Dr. Angelou’s powerful quotes.
 How does this quote relate to your lived experience or reflect how you plan to contribute to the Wake Forest community?
 (300 words)

-One of the benefits of this prompt is it allows you to choose any quote from Maya Angelou, giving you freedom to take your essay in any direction you want.
-If you aren’t familiar with Maya Angelou already, we recommend you spend some time learning about her incredible life and impact so that you’ll be able to better understand some of the context behind her quotes.
+One of the benefits of this prompt is that it allows you to choose any quote from Maya Angelou, giving you freedom to take your essay in any direction you want.
+If you aren’t familiar with Maya Angelou already, we recommend you spend some time learning about her incredible life and impact so that you’ll be able to better understand some of the contexts behind her quotes.

 While you can find plenty of quotes online, you might also consider reading some of her books and poems to find more unique quotes (I Know Why the Caged Bird Sings is a great place to start).
 It’s important that you choose a quote that will allow you to discuss your experiences and connect them to Wake Forest.
 Don’t just pick a quote that just sounds “deep”—pick what resonates with you the most.